ibm-cloud-docs/codeengine/troubleshoot-build.md

     c.
 The credentials need to be validated. {{site.data.keyword.iamlong}} (IAM) allows permissions to be assigned in a fine-grained way.
 For example, a service ID with access to an {{site.data.keyword.registryfull_notm}} namespace and the permission to pull images, might not be allowed to push images.
 But, this permission is what is needed in this case.

 5. After you determine the changes that are needed, create a container registry secret that uses corrected values.
-Use the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command; for example:
+Use the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command; for example,

     ```
     ibmcloud ce registry create --name <REGISTRY_SECRET> --server <REGISTRY_SERVER> --username <USERNAME> --password <PASSWORD>